B1: Representations of Ancient Australia

-Representations of ancient Australia have historically been shaped and dictated by their implications for contemporary politics, presenting ancient Australians as a primitive hunter-gatherer society to support policies aimed at ‘civilising’ present day Aboriginal people.
-This first syllabus point allows students to consider this dominant representation of ancient Australia, and the foundations it is based upon, against other, less pervasive, representations of ancient Australia.
+Representations of ancient Australia have historically been shaped and dictated by their implications for contemporary politics.
+Ancient Australians have been represented as a primitive hunter-gatherer society to support policies aimed at ‘civilising’ present day Aboriginal people.
+This first syllabus point allows students to consider this dominant representation of ancient Australia and the foundations it is based upon, against other, less pervasive, representations of ancient Australia.
 Students should consider the implications of a living culture, adapted but continuing, on studying the ancient past.

 The question of how ancient Australians came to be within Australia has also been debated and contested.
-Archaeological evidence such as the remains of Mungo Man and Mungo Woman has placed Aboriginal occupation within Australia back to roughly 40,000-42,000 BP (before present).
+Archaeological evidence such as the remains of Mungo Man and Mungo Woman has placed Aboriginal occupation within Australia back to roughly 65,000-40,000 BP (before present).
 Some represent ancient Australian’s migration to Australia as an accidental occurrence, while others argue that such a migration could not have occurred accidentally, requiring deliberate intent and extensive navigational skills.
 Aboriginal people assert they have always, since the Dreaming, been on country, or Australian land.

 Sources for Representations of Ancient Australia